kevin-rn/Algorithm-Design/Exams/Resit 2019-2020/Greedy Algorithm.md

 You are organising a virtual boardgame event to interact with your peers in these interesting times.
-To that end all of your n

-participants need to do two tasks.
+To that end all of your n participants need to do two tasks.
 You need to talk to all of them individually to hear what board games they have experience with and they need to create an account.

-The times vary for different participants: let ai denote the required talking time to person 1≤i≤n.
+The times vary for different participants: let a_i denote the required talking time to person 1≤i≤n.
 However, before you can talk to them they also need to create an account at BoardgameArena, the platform you will be using.
-Since not all of participants are CSE students, some take a little longer than others to create this account; let bi be the time required for participant 1≤i≤n

-to create their account.
+Since not all of participants are CSE students, some take a little longer than others to create this account; let b_i be the time required for participant 1≤i≤n to create their account.

 Since everyone can create an account in parallel, but they all need to talk to you individually, you realise you can use a greedy algorithm to determine an optimal order that minimises the total time required to get everyone ready for the tournament.

 Implement the function boardgameTime which given the times described above, returns the time at which the last person will be ready to start the tournament using an optimal order of participants.

+##### Note: See alternative at bottom!

 ### Template
 ```java